+*Note to Interviewer: To help determine if the interviewee meets the case definition, did the interviewee report international travel outside the U.S. or Canada during the 14 days before onset of illness?

+If yes, thank the interviewee for his/her time and end the interview.

-at Question 17
+If no, continue with interview at Question 17.

 17. During the 14 days before onset of illness, did you (your child) attend any events where fresh food was served (e.g. parties, fairs, concerts, tournaments, conventions)?